The class photo, another story of school?

 The teacher in the center

-She shows a teacher standing in the middle of her classroom with a blackboard displaying a quote from Minister Jules Simon: "The people who have the best schools are the leading people; if they are not today, they will be tomorrow."
+She shows a teacher standing in the middle of his classroom with a blackboard displaying a quote from Minister Jules Simon: "The people who have the best schools are the leading people; if they are not today, they will be tomorrow."
 This quote clearly expresses the desire for revenge after the defeat in the Franco-Prussian War of 1870-1871.

 More natural

 This vision of the class photo remained largely unchanged until the mid-1960s.
 Is this evidence of a society where the status quo prevails?
-Or does the unchanging ritual reflect the permanence of this republican school?
+Or does this unchanging ritual reflect the permanence of this republican school?
 But since the 1970s, a "relaxation of the norm" has been noticeable in the positioning of the students, their clothing, the place of the teacher in the photo, and also in the mixing of genders, a late but strong sign of the evolution of the school.

 Sylvain Wagnon, Professor of Education Sciences, Faculty of Education, University of Montpellier